PrabhuLab/ml-crystals/paper/paper.md

 # Acknowledgements

 The authors would like to thank Michael Baitinger, Robert T. Downs, Jolyon Ralph, and Xiaogang Ma for their discussions on crystallography, and cyberinfrastructure development.
 D.N. has been supported by the Earth and Planetary Science Interdisciplinary Internship at Carnegie Science (a National Science Foundation REU).
 Many thanks to Dionysis Foustoukos, Johanna Teske, Carnegie Science, and the National Science Foundation for the internship oppurtunity.
-Additionally, funding and support for this project was provided by the Carnegie Institution for Science and a private foundation.
+Additionally, funding and support for this project was provided by the Carnegie Science and a private foundation.

 # Author Contributions using the CRediT (Contribution Roles Taxonomy)